 What Are the Roles In Scrum?

-There are three officially defined Scrum roles in a team.
+There are three officially defined Scrum roles in an Agile team.

 - Scrum Master